Nunie123/data_engineering_on_gcp_book/ch_02_orchestration.md

     --role='roles/composer.worker'
 ```

 As stated above, a Composer "Environment" is equivalent to a managed Airflow instance.
 You create an Environment through the [console](https://console.cloud.google.com/composer/environments/create) and through the `gcloud` utility.
-In Chapter 11 I will go over managing your GCP infrastructure with Terraform, including managing Composer Environments.
+In [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md) I will go over managing your GCP infrastructure with Terraform, including managing Composer Environments.

 We can create a Composer Environment with the following command (WARNING: it can take up to a half hour to create the Environment):
 ``` bash